Sour Cream and Onion Potato Casserole

 Instructions

-- Preheat the oven to 350°F. Spray a 13 x 9 inch baking dish with cooking spray.
+- Preheat the oven to 350°F. Spray a 13×9-inch baking dish with nonstick cooking spray.
 Set aside.

-- In a large pot cover the potatoes with water.
+- Place potatoes in a large pot and cover with water.
 Season the water with with 1 teaspoon salt.
-Bring to a boil cooking for 12-15 minutes until fork tender.
+Bring to a boil cooking the potatoes for 12-15 minutes OR just until fork tender.
 Drain well.

-- Add to a large mixing bowl and using a potato masher roughly smash the potatoes leaving chunky.
+- Add to a large mixing bowl and using a potato masher roughly smash the potatoes leaving some chunky pieces.
+(If you use a large pot it can double as the mixing bowl).

-- Fold in 2 cups shredded white cheddar cheese and sliced green onion.
-Reserve some green onion for garnishing.
+- Fold in 2 cups shredded white cheddar cheese and sliced green onions.
+Reserve some green onions for garnishing.

 - Pour the mixture into the dish.
 Top with the remaining shredded cheese and sprinkle with a light dusting of paprika.

-- Bake for 35-40 minutes.
-Garnish with reserved chopped green onion just before serving..
+- Garnish with reserved chopped green onion just before serving.

 Awesome recipe!
 I used hellavagood French onion dip mixed with the sour cream.
 Also, do you have nutritional info for this recipe?